World-class Internet Speed and Storage in a Pristine, Mountain Environment

 What does Digital 395 mean for you?

-Residents: The fiber optic backbone currently being built will provide an unprecedented level of capacity for broadband, Internet, which allows residents access to the best digital services in the country and simultaneously, a pristine mountain environment.
+Residents: The fiber optic backbone provides an unprecedented level of capacity for broadband, Internet, which allows residents access to the best digital services in the country and simultaneously, a pristine mountain environment.

 Businesses: Businesses requiring enormous amounts of data and blazing fast speeds can now start up, or relocate, to the Eastern Sierra where employees can take advantage of the region’s access to hiking, climbing, mountain biking, skiing, snowmobiling, hunting, and fishing, along with access to the thousands of miles of trails and millions of acres of public land that surround each Eastern Sierra community.